ReNew Power added to WEF's Global Lighthouse Network

-New Delhi, March 15 (IANS) Renewable energy company ReNew Power on Monday announced that it has been named to the World Economic Forum's (WEF) Global Lighthouse Network, which recognises companies using new technologies to achieve environmentally sustainable, community supportive, profitable growth.
+New Delhi: Renewable energy company ReNew Power on Monday announced that it has been named to the World Economic Forum's (WEF) Global Lighthouse Network, which recognises companies using new technologies to achieve environmentally sustainable, community supportive, profitable growth.

 While announcing ReNew's appointment, the WEF specifically noted the company's recent investments in digital analytics and machine learning to increase the power yield, and decrease the downtime, of its solar and wind generation assets, as factors in its appointment.